Spring House Farm

 Photo: Graham Hogg, CC BY-SA 2.0.

 Bradwell is a village and civil parish in the Derbyshire Peak District of England.
-The population of the civil parish taken at the 2011 Census was 1,416.
+The population in 2022 was 1,787.
 It lies south of the main body of the Hope Valley but is usually included among its settlements.
 Bradwell is situated 2 miles southeast of Spring House Farm.

 Spring House Farm